-No. Our Panhellenic chapters have a strong commitment to academic achievement; the all-Panhellenic GPA is currently 3.481.
+No. Our Panhellenic chapters have a strong commitment to academic achievement; the all-Panhellenic GPA is currently 3.561.
 Potential members should display a similar commitment and prioritize their academic responsibilities before seeking sorority membership.
+Additionally, we do NOT round-up GPAs.
+For example, if the official GPA is a 2.499, it will not be rounded up to 2.500; therefore, this student would be ineligible for recruitment.
 Likewise, our fraternities and sororities expect members to hold themselves to higher standards of personal behavior than the average student might.
 Therefore students who are not in good disciplinary standing with the university are not eligible to join these organizations.
-We strongly recommend making refundable airline reservations in case students' final fall academic record makes them ineligible to participate; those who are ineligible will not be able to move into their residence hall until Sunday, January 14th, 2018.
+We strongly recommend making refundable airline reservations in case students' final fall academic record makes them ineligible to participate.

 What if I am trying to resolve an issue with a grade in a course (make-up exam, received an incomplete, petitioning to have a grade changed, etc.)?

-Any issues with GPAs or credit hours that affect your eligibility to go through recruitment must be reconciled, with documentation provided to the Office of Fraternity and Sorority Programs, by Friday, January 5, 2018 at 5 p.m. central time.
+Any issues with GPAs or credit hours that affect your eligibility to go through recruitment must be reconciled, with documentation provided to the Office of Fraternity and Sorority Programs, by Wednesday, January 4, 2023 at 12p.m.
+CST.
+Many faculty members use winter break as a time for family vacation and may not be available to discuss grade changes during this time.
+Therefore, it is imperative to talk with a professor before the university closes for the break.
 Issues that will not affect your eligibility to participate or change your GPA significantly (i.e., a grade change that moves your GPA from a 3.15 to a 3.36) do not need to be resolved before recruitment.

 I have another obligation (family event, sports team competition, etc.) and need to miss one of the days.
 May I still participate in recruitment?